LAMINATING COLORECLAY

-- the colored clay patterns will go further, last longer.
+- your colored clay last longer

 #1 - Joining by hand